 I have a fabulous Strawberry Prosecco Slushie recipe for you today!
 These Strawberry Prosecco Slushies really are one of the best frozen cocktails I’ve had and I’m not just saying that I swear.
 A few ingredients in the blender and in a few seconds you have the best homemade wine slushie!

-You all seem to be liking Italian recipes and posts lately like my Cranberry Limoncello Spritzer and my Cannoli Cookies!
-Well I’m always happy to come up with more fun Italian recipes like this fun Italian cocktail with Italian Prosecco.
+You all seem to be liking Italian recipes and posts lately like my Cranberry Limoncello Spritzer (great for Christmas) and my Cannoli Cookies (so POPULAR!).
+I’m always happy to come up with more fun Italian recipes like this fun Italian cocktail with Italian Prosecco.

 But before we talk more about this Strawberry Prosecco Slushie, let’s talk about Prosecco!

 If you’re wondering what’s Prosecco, I’ve got the answer for you!
 Prosecco is an Italian white wine.
 The name is from the Italian village of Prosecco where the grape and wine originated.
 Proseecco alcohol content is generally 11 to 12 percent by volume.

 That’s the quick definition.
 If you’ve never tried it, give it a try!